fruzsinaagocs/riccati/joss-paper/paper.md

 $u'(-1) = \lambda$.
 The runtimes were measured at two settings of the required relative tolerance $\varepsilon$, $10^{-6}$ and $10^{-12}$.
-The figure demonstrates the advantage `riccati`'s adaptivity provides at low tolerances as it avoids the runtime-increase `oscode` and the WKB marching methods exhibit at low-to-intermediate frequencies, and confirms that its runtime is virtually independent of the oscillation frequency.
+The figure demonstrates the advantage `riccati`'s adaptivity provides at low tolerances as it avoids the runtime-increase `oscode` and the WKB marching method exhibit at low-to-intermediate frequencies, and confirms that its runtime is virtually independent of the oscillation frequency.